The day you were born, my baby girl—Adley, will always be the best day of my life. But please don’t ask me about what the day itself was like.

 It was our third day inside a slightly too cold hospital room.
 The room looked very sterile but had some small pleasantries like fake wood paneling and patterned wallpaper to try and fool you into thinking it was not a hospital room.
 I don’t know what it was like outside since I was sitting next to your mother for the previous 56 hours.
 That’s how long it took from the moment we entered the hospital to when you graced us with your presence.

-Don’t misinterpret my tone.
+Please don’t misinterpret my tone.
 You were worth the wait.
 But something else happened that incredible day that changed my life forever.
-While I was anxious to meet you, I witnessed a strength I didn’t know was possible.
-I watched helplessly as the most amazing person, your mother, did everything in her power to make sure you came out healthy.
+While anxious to meet you, I witnessed a strength I didn’t know was possible.
+I watched helplessly as the most amazing person, your mother, did everything in her power to ensure you came out healthy.

 It’s why I will forever love you and promise to love your mother even more.